 Leviticus 11:1-12:8, Mark 5:21-43, Psalms 38:1-22, Proverbs 10:8-9

-If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com.
-There is a link that lives on the homepage.
-Thank you humbly and profoundly for your partnership.
-If you’re using the Daily Audio Bible app, You can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is P.O.
-Box 1996, Spring Hill, Tennessee, 37174.
+If you want to partner with the Daily Audio Bible you can do that at dailyaudiobible.com as well.
+There’s a link on the homepage and I thank you for those who have clicked that link over the years, well from the bottom of my heart.
+We wouldn’t be here if we weren’t in this together.
+If you’re using the app, you can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.

 Community Prayer and Praise: